Sarah-Kst/Grant_Warshaw_Yengo_Campbell_2022/README.md

 ## This repo allows to compare force-velocity and k_tr curves for three models with FiberSim:

 1. Model with a polynomial detachment rate

 2. Model with an exponential load-dependent rate

 3. Model with an exponential load-dependent rate + wall for x > x_lim

+### To plot the detachment rates:

+1) Go to force-velocity/Python code

+2) Run "plot_detachment_rates" on Spyder.
+This will plot the rate for model i stored in sim_imput/i.

-To obtain force-velocity curves:
+### To obtain force-velocity curves:

 1) Open "Python_code/run_tension_velocity.py"